 Use case examples: Review practical examples of AWS RAM use cases to understand its application in real-world scenarios57.

-AWS Resource Access Manager simplifies the process of sharing AWS resources across accounts, promoting efficient resource management and collaboration.
+AWS RAM simplifies the process of sharing AWS resources across accounts, promoting efficient resource management and collaboration.
 In the upcoming sections of this chapter, we will continue to explore AWS services and tools that enhance security, identity, and compliance within the AWS cloud environment.

 AWS Secrets Manager

-In this section, we'll delve into AWS Secrets Manager, a valuable service that simplifies the management of sensitive information such as database credentials, API keys, and other secrets.
+In this section, we will delve into AWS Secrets Manager, a valuable service that simplifies the management of sensitive information such as database credentials, API keys, and other secrets.
 We will discuss its features, use cases, and best practices .

 Introduction to AWS Secrets Manager